St Columba's Jersey has a Silver Eco Church award

 Invited guest speakers from Scoop the sustainable co-operative and Town Church which is also an Eco Church.

-Church Buildings
+Church Buildings & Energy Category

-LED lighting wherever possible.
+We have LED lighting where possible.

 We don't have an oil or gas boiler.
+We can control our heating in different areas of the church and hall.

-A metered water supply.
+We have a metered water supply.

 We don't have much land but we are trying to make what we have wildlife friendly.

-Planted pollinator friendly plants and seeds.
+We planted pollinator friendly plants and seeds.

 We don't use pesticides or herbicides and we do use natural manure.